Let’s talk for a minute about what makes copywriting bad.

 Sales letters, ads, explainer video scripts, even sales-focused landing pages can be so super freaking classy that visitors don’t know what to do with themselves.
 (In a good way.
 Actually, they know what to do, and that’s click through on your call to action button.)

 I love this video from Panorama9.
 It’s attention-grabbing and funny, but not in a way that feels slimy or like they’re trying too hard to sell you on their software.
 Plus, it does a great job at breaking down complicated concepts into easily digestible language… making it easier for the IT guy to convince his boss that this software is worth the price.

 Let’s Tackle Classy Copywriting Together: I’m Offering a Free Online Copywriting Tutorial Course

 My next three posts are going to be copywriting tutorials solely focused around helping you as an untrained copywriter identify tactical things that you can do to throw your tacky writing habits in the trash and come out with something that’s so classy, it’d even be worth of Audrey Hepburn’s attention.

 I wish I could just spill all the advice out here, but no one would read a blog post that’s so freaking long.

 To make sure you don’t miss out (and to stop tripping over your own two feet, metaphorically speaking), insert your name & email below.

-As a thank-you, I’ll send you my ebook that’ll guide you through some landing page tweaks to boost your conversions.
+As a thank-you, I’ll send you my handbook that’ll guide you through some great copywriting tactics to boost your conversions.